Our team

 Outreach Officer

-Natalee is a proud Biripi woman who grew up in Sydney.
-She is passionate about working with community and creating long-term change for mob.
-Natalee has an extensive history of mentoring Aboriginal people of all ages and life experience.
+Natalee is a proud Biripi women from Taree (NSW) who grew up in the Redfern community of Sydney city.
+She has an extensive history of mentoring and guiding Aboriginal people through employment and education.

 Nikorima Taimana Thatcher